Configure and Manage Autonomous Data Guard

 Note

-You cannot enable Autonomous Data Guard on an ACD with an active maintenance run scheduled within the next two weeks.
+You cannot enable Autonomous Data Guard on an ACD with an active maintenance run scheduled within the next three days.

 Required IAM Permissions